 Finally, prioritize teachers who teach core subject areas (social studies, math, science, English) over elective teachers (art, music, cooking), unless you’re looking to apply to something like an art school or music school.
 Colleges typically want to know how you’re doing in core academic areas.
 Obviously, if a college requires two teacher recs you can then feel free to utilize a rec from a teacher in a core subject area and a rec from an elective area.
 This can highlight the different strengths that you can bring to college.

 I didn’t do such a great job of building relationships with my teachers.
-I was so heads-down in trying to get the best grades that I often didn’t take the time to get to know my teachers (you can read my story here).
+I was so heads-down in trying to get the best grades that I often didn’t take the time to get to know my teachers (you can read more about my story in high school).
 My recommendation, especially if you’re a current sophomore or junior, is to make an active effort to build relationships with your teachers.
 It doesn’t require you to be a kiss-up or do anything crazy - working hard in class and participating daily will set you up for success.
 I’ve even heard from teachers that greeting them when you enter class and wishing them a great day when you leave can make a lasting impression (now the secret’s out).

 Ask For Your Letters of Recommendation Early